-A selection of our projects below showing just how versatile the PH15 system is in transforming your design ideas into Passivhaus reality.
+A selection of PH15 projects showing how versatile the PH15 system is in transforming different design ideas and project types into Passivhaus reality.

 Bespoke new build detached house (net floor area 208sqm) designed to planning stage by architect Chris Donoghue and then detailed and constructed using the PH15 System – the design needed some modifications by us to hit the Passivhaus standard.
 Construction started on site April 2015 by Passivhaus Homes Ltd.